EmergeTools/ETTrace/README.md

 ## Building and Installing

+You can add ETTrace as a Swift package, select the "ETTrace" library as the product to add, not "ETTraceRunner".

-Run `./build.sh` to build the xcframework `ETTrace.xcframework`.
+Alternatively, run `./build.sh` to build the xcframework `ETTrace.xcframework`.
 Link the xcframework to your app.

 Install the runner with `brew install emergetools/homebrew-tap/ettrace`